68696c6c/horns/src/components/typography/notes.md

 - block: is a block of text, non-technical term; perhaps small snippets of text that don't require as much thought
 - paragraph: large sections of text that require consideration of more concepts like rythym etc.

+copy is the raw content to put in the design

 # The Typographic Bible
 The Elements of Typographic Style, 4th edition